UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

     - Sub-sub-item 1
 ```

-You can also create numbered lists:
+You can also create numbered lists (regardless which number you put in, JupyterLab will automatically number the list in consecutive order):

 ```md
 1. One